insignickyfant/insignickyfant/README.md

 - 👋 Hi, I’m Nicky!
 - 👀 I’m interested in gamifying life through the use of mobile applications.
 I also like veterinary medicine, psychology and extreme sports.
-- 🌱 I’m currently learning C and Java and I'm also taking Harvard's CS50 Understanding Technology course.
+- 🌱 I’m currently learning C and Java and I'm also taking Harvard's CS50 Computer Science course.
-      This is next to the courses I'm currently taking for my veterinary medicine degree (Statistics and Economics, Veterinary Public Health, Locomotion).
+     This is next to the courses I'm currently taking to complete my Veterinary Medicine Bachelor's degree{ Locomotion, Clinical Reasoning and Diagnostics, Surgery and Multi-organ diseases}.
 - 💞️ I’m looking to collaborate on learning the basics of game development.
 - 📫 You can reach me as insignickyfant at stack overflow.